Jargon buster

 Certificate: Many apprentices and trainees work towards a certificate-level qualification.
 Certificates are great for starting a new career or upskilling with more specialised skills.

 Competencies: Apprentices and trainees must demonstrate certain competencies throughout their training.
-This means showing you can do specific tasks with the required amount of skill.
+This means showing you can do specific tasks with the required amount of skill in formal assessments with your TAFE or other RTO and on the job.

-Fair Work Ombudsman: Sets standards for Australian workplace laws.
+Fair Work Ombudsman: Oversees, Australian workplace laws set by the Fair Work Commission.
 Apprentices, trainees and employers can find information on pay rates, conditions and entitlements at the Fair Work Ombudsman.

-GTO (group training organisation): A GTO is an organisation that employs apprentices and trainees, then places them with host employers.
+GTO (group training organisation): A GTO employs apprentices and trainees, then places them with host employers.
 The GTO organises training contracts and arranges all training needed for the apprenticeships or traineeships.
+GTO are recognised by the VRQA as meeting the standards for a labour hire provider that specialises in looking after apprentices and trainees.
+Visit the VRQA to find recognised GTOs.

-Head Start: Head Start is a new and flexible approach to apprenticeships and traineeships for school students.
-Designed in consultation with industry, it allows students to spend more time doing valuable, paid, on-the-job training while completing their VCE, VCE Vocational Major (VM) or Victorian Pathways Certificate (VPC) at school.
+Head Start: Head Start is a flexible approach to apprenticeships and traineeships for school students.
+Designed in consultation with industry, it allows students to spend more time doing valuable, paid, on-the-job training and off the job training while completing their VCE, VCE Vocational Major (VM) or Victorian Pathways Certificate (VPC) at school.

 Industry awards: Pay rates and entitlements for apprentices and trainees are generally covered by industry awards.
 These outline the minimum pay rates and conditions of employment.
-Browse the Fair Work Ombudsman list of industry and occupation awards to see the award that applies to you.
+Find out more about awards, pay and conditions.

 NES (National Employment Standards): Minimum employment standards for all employees.
 Employers need to give all employees (including apprentices or trainees) a copy of the NES and make sure their business complies with these standards.

-Off-the-job training: The formal study requirement of an apprenticeship or traineeship.
-This takes place at a registered training organisation (RTO), usually a Victorian TAFE institute.
+Off-the-job training: The formal study and assessment requirement of an apprenticeship or traineeship.
+This takes place at a TAFE or other registered training organisation (RTO).

 Pre-apprenticeship: Pre-apprenticeships are entry-level training that can set participants up as great candidates for future apprenticeships.
-Can include literacy and numeracy skills and basic industry learning.
+They are usually Certificate II qualifications and can include literacy and numeracy skills and basic industry learning relevant to the apprenticeship.

 RTO (registered training organisation): A RTO is a provider and assessor of nationally recognised vocational education and training qualifications.
 To deliver this training the organisation must be approved by the national regulator – the Australian Skills Quality Authority (ASQA) or if operating in Victoria may be registered with the VRQA.
 There are a range of RTOs including technical and further education (TAFE) which are public institutions, private providers, professional or industry associations, some schools and universities as well as not-for-profit community-based education providers.

-SBAT (school-based apprenticeships and traineeships): SBATs are open to senior secondary students enrolled in VCE or VCAL.
-Students combine regular school attendance with at least one day a week on the job or in training.
+SBAT (school-based apprenticeships and traineeships): SBATs are open to senior secondary students.
+They combine school attendance with a minimum of 13 hours a week undertaking the apprenticeships or traineeship.

 SJC (Skills and Jobs Centre): Based in TAFEs across Victoria, SJCs help people with career advice, job searching and choosing courses – including apprenticeships and traineeships.
 You don’t have to be a student to visit an SJC – anyone can go along to get free help and advice.

-TAFE (technical and further education): A government-run training institute offering practical vocational education.
+TAFE (technical and further education): A public training institute offering practical vocational education.

 Trade paper: Trade paper certificates are awarded by the Victorian Registration and Qualifications Authority (VRQA) to people who’ve successfully completed their formal training through an apprenticeship.

 Traineeship: A learning pathway that combines formal study with paid employment.
 Traineeships mostly provide training in a vocational area, such as business administration, childcare, IT systems or retail.
-They cover a much wider range of occupations than apprenticeships do and can take anywhere from 9 months to 4 years.
+Depending on the level of the qualification and the nature of the traineeship they can take anywhere from 9 months to 4 years.

 Training contract: A legally binding agreement signed by the employer and the apprentice or trainee (and a parent or guardian if applicable), in accordance with the Education and Training Reform Act 2006 (ETRA) and other regulatory requirements.
-It must be completed with the assistance of an Apprenticeship Network Provider who should provide advice and information about the employment and training arrangement.
+It must be completed with the assistance of an Apprenticeships Connect Australia Provider (ACAP) who should provide advice and information about the employment and training arrangement.
 They will also lodge the contract with the VRQA for their approval and registration.

 Training plan: The plan for training and assessment to be delivered by the RTO.
 It describes what training is to be undertaken and outlines how, when and where that training will be delivered.
 It also includes how assessments will occur (including where the employer is asked to confirm that competency has been achieved) and when the apprentice or trainee is deemed competent.
 It is developed by the RTO in conjunction with the apprentice/trainee and their employer.
 The training plan is a living document, requiring review and updating on a regular basis and should reflect the current status of the apprentice or trainee’s training.